Decorated warbonnet: Habitat

 The decorated warbonnet is a salt water fish which is found in the North Pacific from Kamchatka, Russia through the Aleutian Chain and the Bering Sea to the Bering Strait coasts of Alaska and Humboldt Bay, California, USA.
 They are a cold-water fish that tend to live in rocks, seaweed, algae, and crevices along the rocky ocean floor.
 The depth range is sub tidal to 91 meters.
 They are very shy creatures and rarely travel far from their home.
 They stay in their habitat for long periods of time.

 Due to their unique appearance and rarity, they are also often featured in public aquariums for display and educational purposes.
 Their toxicity hazard is unknown.

 Diet

-The diet of the decorated warbonnet consists mainly of small invertebrates including mollusks, polychaetes, crustaceans, hydroids, and anemones.
+The diet of the decorated warbonnet consists mainly of small invertebrates including molluscs, polychaetes, crustaceans, hydroids, and sea anemones.
 It will also eat shrimp and other small creatures which wander near its habitat.

 Human uses

 Because of its relative rarity and interesting appearance, the decorated warbonnet is used mainly for human enjoyment in aquariums.